-Receiving a diagnosis of a psychotic spectrum disorder and the subsequent treatment that is necessary for a patient to thrive can be stressful for the individual, but also for his or her family.
+Receiving a diagnosis of a psychotic spectrum disorder and the subsequent treatment that is necessary for a patient to thrive can be stressful for the individual, but also for their family.
 Family engagement and understanding is a critical part of recovery.
 Frequently, however, family members are unsure how to support their loved one.
 Furthermore, caring or supporting a loved one with mental illness can be emotionally challenging, isolating, and overwhelming.
 Family and caregivers need support and guidance themselves.

 In order to overcome these challenges, the Evidence Based Practices for Adults team at the University of Washington is partnering with local, national, and international leaders in mental health to develop a network of resources that support families in their care of a loved one with psychosis.
 Our team at the University of Washington is proud to advocate for caregivers by connecting them with the practical resources, information, and skills necessary to prevent a loved one from falling through the cracks or losing hope.
 Furthermore, we provide opportunities and forums in which families and caregivers’ lived experience inform the development of future supportive community programs.